-What to Know Before You Invest in a Cryptocurrency Hedge Fund
+What to Know Before You Invest

 Cryptocurrency Hedge Funds

-Coin Capital is more suited to individual investors than Pantera Capital, although they are still looking for people with a net worth of over $2.1 million.
-This hedge fund invests in a variety of cryptocurrencies, blockchain startups, and individual coin offerings.
-They manage over 40 different cryptocurrencies including many popular ones like Ethereum, Litecoin, Bitcoin, Ripple, and Dash.
+Coin Capital is more suited to people with smaller wallets than Pantera Capital.
+This hedge fund invests in a variety of crypto, blockchain startups, and single coin offerings.
+It manages over 40 different cryptocurrencies, including Ethereum, Litecoin, Bitcoin, Ripple, and Dash.

-Bitcoin Reserve runs a crypto hedge fund called the Arbitrage fund.
-This fund automatically trades across different cryptocurrency exchanges in order to “correct market inefficiencies”.
+Bitcoin Reserve runs a crypto hedge fund called an "arbitrage fund."
+This fund trades across different crypto exchanges at the same time to try and “correct market inefficiencies.”